Carpe Diem: Critical Learning Period-Aware Contract-Based Incentives for Federated Learning: System model

 \subsection{Learning Workflow}

-{\fontfamily{qcr}\selectfont R3T} is designed to perform model training, storage, and reward calculation and allocation in a fair and auditable manner, leveraging blockchain and FL technologies.
-It integrates a {time-aware }contract theory-based mechanism to address right-time and right-reward allocation where {\fontfamily{qcr}\selectfont CLPs} phenomenon exists.
-The {{\fontfamily{qcr}\selectfont R3T}'s \textbf{one-training-round}} process involves the following steps.
-1) \textbf{Prepare contracts.} The cloud initiates a global model ${w}$, designs a set of contract items, and distributes them to $N$ registered clients.
-2) \textbf{Sign contracts \& Download global model.} Each client signs a contract item to participate in the training process and downloads the global model ${w}$.
-3) \textbf{Local training.} Clients train ${w}$ using their private data $\mathcal{D}$.
-4) \textbf{Upload updates.} Clients send their trained model updates, metadata (e.g., IDs, addresses, chosen contracts), and hashed trained model updates to their associated edge servers after training\footnote{We assume that clients are truthful in reporting their updates to the cloud.
+is designed to perform model training, storage, and reward calculation and allocation in a fair and auditable manner, leveraging blockchain and FL technologies.
+It integrates a {time-aware} contract theory-based mechanism to address right-time and right-reward allocation where {\clp} phenomenon exists.
+The {\proposed}'s \textbf{one-training-round} process involves the following steps.
+1) \textbf{Prepare contracts.} The cloud initiates {a set of global model parameters $\mathbf{w}^{(0)}$ at $t=0$}, designs a set of contract items, and distributes them to $N$ registered clients.
+2) \textbf{Sign contracts \& Download global model.} {From $t=1 \text{ to } t=T$}, each client signs a contract item to participate in the training process and downloads the global model {$\mathbf{w}^{(t-1)}$}.
+3) \textbf{Local training.} Clients train {$\mathbf{w}^{(t-1)}$} using their private data $\mathcal{D}$.
+4) \textbf{Upload updates.} Clients send their trained model updates { $\mathbf{w}_n^{(t)}$}, metadata (e.g., IDs, addresses, chosen contracts), and hashed trained model updates to their associated edge servers after training\footnote{We assume that clients are truthful in reporting their updates to the cloud.
 If required, the cloud can verify their updates using the Trusted Execution Environments \cite{zhang2020enabling} or reputation systems \cite{yu2024mathcal}.
 Besides, given the traceability property of the underlying blockchain \cite{yu2023ironforge} and incentive mechanism design (e.g., incentive compatibility) presented later in Section~\ref{sec:optimal_incentive_design}, clients are encouraged to truthfully report to benefit from joining and contributing.}.
 5) \textbf{Forward \& Validate updates.} Edges relay trained model updates to the cloud to minimize latency in the model aggregation process, and cross-validate hashed trained model updates and metadata to ensure data integrity and maintain consensus, storing records on the blockchain for transparency and dispute arbitration.
-6) \textbf{Receive \& Aggregate model updates\footnote{To avoid the straggler effect, we employ a synchronous learning update scheme, which has a provable convergence \cite{chen2019round, kairouz2021advances}.}.} The cloud aggregates them using an aggregation algorithm such as {FedAvg} \cite{mcmahan2017communication}.
+6) \textbf{Receive \& Aggregate model updates\footnote{To avoid the straggler effect, we employ a synchronous learning update scheme, which has provable convergence \cite{chen2019round, kairouz2021advances}.}.} The cloud aggregates them {to produce an updated global model $\mathbf{w}^{(t)}$} using an aggregation algorithm such as {FedAvg} \cite{mcmahan2017communication}.
 7) \textbf{Settlement.} The process iterates until the global model converges.
 Upon completion, smart contracts calculate and distribute rewards to clients to compensate for their contributions.
 Edge servers also receive rewards for validating transactions and storing data.